Your Gut Bacteria Are Making You Old… And What to Do About It

 - Your combination of gut bacteria, and how many different types you have, may determine how well you age.

-- Gut bacteria do a lot — they may determine whether you’re thin or fat, or whether you get serious chronic illnesses including heart disease, Alzheimer’s, and cancer.
+- Gut bacteria do a lot — they may determine whether you’re thin or fat, or whether you experience different illness.

 - Healthy people share certain species and a similar mix of gut bacteria that could help them live longer.